andre-the-giant/astroblog/src/pages/posts/inclusivity-is-not-a-buzzword-it-is-what-makes-teams-stronger.md

 Hiring alone does not make a workplace inclusive.
 It is about making sure that once people are in the team, they are supported and treated equally.
 That might mean actively checking for pay gaps, making sure promotions are based on merit rather than personality, and creating an environment where people feel safe speaking up.

 It also means being aware of how leadership decisions impact inclusivity.
 I once had an executive push for an aggressive hiring plan that filled the team quickly but without much consideration for diversity.
 I pushed back.
-I explained that we weren’t just hiring for speed but for long-term success, and a more balanced team would be stronger in the long run.
+I explained that we weren't just hiring for speed but for long-term success, and a more balanced team would be stronger in the long run.
 It took effort, but eventually, leadership saw the value.

 ## A strong team is an inclusive team